Solving IEEEXtreme 15.0 Hard Problems

 This is the first problem that caught my eye and I am very interested in solving it because of the math nature and how straight forward the problem is.

 When I almost gave up and searching the internet for one last time, I used the search term “algorithm for computing power sum” and found this paper that shed some light on the potential solution.
-The method 2 of the paper seem to suggest a recurrence relation that halving the \(N\) is possible, and if that is possible, there is a high chance that I will have my solution.
+The method 2 of the paper seem to suggest a recurrence relation that halving the

 I did the math on paper and finally I got my recurrence relation.